Quirellu/vizdoom-rl/README.md

 # Vizdoom-rl

-A short project attempting to apply reinforcement learning towards Vizdoom.
+A short project attempting to apply reinforcement learning concepts towards Vizdoom.

 **What was done:**
 1. Basic training loop for PPO agent